Why Most People Fail at Learning Hebrew (and How to Avoid It)

 • Learn dozens of words at once

-• Try to “speedrun” the language
+• Try to “speedrun” Hebrew

 This leads to burnout.